 In most cities, you can find beautifully crafted Belénes at Christmas markets, in shop windows, and in churches.

 Also Read: Things to Know Before Traveling to Spain

 El Gordo is the big Christmas lottery.

-I say “big” because the total value of the prizes is more than 2 billion euro.
+I say “big” because the total value of the prizes is more than 2 billion euros.
 The top prize is worth about 4 million euros, but there are plenty of other prizes available ranging from 200 euros to about 1.2 million euros.

 According to The Local, there’s approximately a 1 in 6 chance of winning some kind of prize for each ticket.
 Tickets aren’t cheap, though.
 It’s a 20 euro buy-in.
 The Local reports the average Spanish person spends about 68 euros per year on tickets.

 In the weeks leading up to Christmas, you’ll find long queues of people waiting to buy tickets.
 Then, on December 22 there is a televised drawing that most of the country watches.